tmetodie/Programming101-Python-2016/README.md

 ### Week 11
   * Combining Python & SQL - persisting data & state.
   * Working with security concepts.
+  * Mixins, Multiple inheritance

+### Week 12
+  * Introducing the iterator pattern and generators
   * Introducing & understanding with blocks.

-### Week 12

   * Starting to implement our own abstraction over the database creation (homemade ORM)
   * Understanding the need for an ORM

 ### Week 13

-  * Introducing the iterator pattern and generators
+  * Introducing & working with SQLAlchemy
   * Making a simple query engine to fetch objects from the database

 ### Week 14
+  * World Wide Web - HTTP, Servers

-  * Introducing & working with SQLAlchemy
+  * Meta-programming with Python

 ### Week 15

-  * Meta-programming with Python
+  * Django